waywardmonkeys/waywardmonkeys.org/content/2014-11-enginering-the-software-commons.rst

 :tags: Open Source, Software Commons
 :status: draft

+I started writing this post sometime around this time last year, but kept putting off finishing it.
+Since then, there's been some interesting discussion about the funding and financing of Open Source work:

+* `Money, Money, Money - Writing software, in a rich (wo)man's world`_
+* `Throwing in the Towel`_
+* `Funding OSS`_

 A lot of money is floating around these days in the technical space.
 Yet not much of it seems to make its way into maintaining our core tools, improving the overall state of the art, or doing